WOGRA-AG/Os4ML/README.md

 ## About the Project
 The project focuses on easy installation, intuitive UI/UX and comfortable machine learning.
 So we do not reinvent the wheel.
 Whenever possible, we use third-party open source software.
-For example, we rely on [Kubeflow][], especially for machine learning tasks.
-But don't worry, you don't need a running Kubeflow.
-[Kubeflow][] runs under the hood at Os4ML.

 ## Roadmap
 There is a lot of work to do.
 In the near future the following will happen: